 The Unicode standard describes the adjustment process and the intended role of specific-width space characterss as follows:

 The fixed-width space characters (U+2000..U+200A) are derived from conventional (hot lead) typography.
 Algorithmic kerning and justification in computerized typography do not use these characters.
 However, where they are used, as, for example, in typesetting mathematical formulae, their width is generally font-specified, and they typically do not expand during justification.
 The exception is U+2009 THIN SPACE, which sometimes gets adjusted.

 The EM QUAD character is canonical equivalent to EM SPACE.
 The intended difference seems to be in the code chart note for the latter: “may scale by the condensation factor of a font”.
-However, there is no such note for EN SPACE to make it any different from EN QUAD.
+There is no such note for EN SPACE to make it any different from EN QUAD.
 It is not clear what “condensation factor” means here.

 The MEDIUM MATHEMATICAL SPACE character was added in Unicode version 4.0.

 Regarding the non-breaking property of no-break space and other characters, see Unicode line breaking rules: explanations and criticism.

 Microsoft’s page Space Characters Design Standards says: “In digital fonts there are only two kinds of space characters supported by most computers, the space and the no-break space.”
 This is somewhat misleading, since the support depends on fonts rather than computers, except for no-break space support, which depends on programs.

 Alan Wood’s excellent Unicode resources contain a page on the General Punctuation block, with widths of space characters illustrated graphically.